Medical Sciences Internal Fund: Bridging salary

 No, the Medical Sciences Internal Fund is only able to provide bridging between external research grants.

-The researcher for whom I am seeking bridging support is currently supported on an external grant but will be supported by departmental funds/an internal funding scheme in future, can I apply to the Medical Sciences Internal Fund?
+The researcher in need of bridging support is currently supported on an external grant but will be supported by departmental funds/an internal funding scheme in future, can I apply to the Medical Sciences Internal Fund?

 No, the Medical Sciences Internal Fund is only able to provide bridging between external research grants.
-Block grants made to the University or Division from external agencies are not considered to be equivalent to external funding.
-Allocations from these block grants including BRC, MRC CiC, Wellcome ISSF, etc, therefore do not fulfil the eligibility requirement for external funding source
+Block grants made to the University or Division from external agencies are generally not considered to be equivalent to external funding.
+Allocations from these block grants including the John Fell Fund, BRC, MRC CiC, Wellcome ISSF, etc, therefore do not fulfil the eligibility requirement for external funding source